Adding a problem to your Open edX course

 You're probably going to want to assess your students to ensure they're learning material.
 This is done by adding problems to your course.
 Problems are what make up assignments, quizzes, and exams.
 Here's how to create them:

-As you can see, we're presented with a question all ready to go.
-However, you're going to want to change the text, which you do by clicking the "Edit" button in the upper right hand corner.
+As you can see in the multiple choice component, we're presented with a question all ready to go.
+However, you will have to change the text, which you do by clicking the Edit button in the upper right hand corner.

 This is the Simple Editor, where you can easily change the content of the question, as well as the answer and explanation.

-Don't forget you also have access to "SETTINGS" in the upper right hand corner where you can change a number of variables about your problem including number of attempts, whether or not the answer is to be shown, & randomization on numeric questions.
+There is also SETTINGS in the upper right hand corner where you can change a number of variables about your problem including number of attempts, whether or not the answer is to be shown, and randomization on numeric questions.